HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Business Overview

-Since its establishment in 1995, shortly after the establishment of the University Consortium Kyoto, we have been promoting FD activities in the Kyoto area together with member schools as an organizational initiative for faculty members to improve and improve the content and methods of classes.
+Since its establishment in 1995, shortly after its establishment, the University Consortium Kyoto has been promoting FD activities in the Kyoto region together with member schools as an organizational initiative for faculty members to improve and enhance their teaching content and methods.

-In addition, a video of the lecture on “Basic Knowledge of FD” will be distributed.
+In addition, a video of the lecture will be distributed for “Basic Knowledge of FD”.
 This video was created for new teachers, but it is also useful for those who are already teaching.

-All five programs will be available on-demand for a limited time.
+All five programs will also be available on-demand for a limited time.

-* On-demand video will be released only to applicants each time.
+* On-demand video will be released only to those who apply for each session.

-* Due to troubles during distribution, the recorded video may not be released.
-Please note.
+* Due to problems during distribution, the recorded video may not be available.
+Thank you for your understanding.

 Outline of the event

-In fiscal 2023, the program will be conducted with the following contents.
+In FY2023, the program will be conducted with the following contents.

-1 IR Struggle – How to apply IR-like thinking in class? - Wed.
-13 September
+1 IR Struggle – How to Utilize IR Thinking in the Classroom? - September 13 (Wed)

 13:30~15:30